rhodu13/JustGet10/README.md

 ## Connect with Us

 For any questions, suggestions, or feedback, please open an issue on GitHub or contact us at [rhodu13@gmail.com].

+## Credits

+Game produced and developped by Negro Haze and rhodu13